echoasi/typescript-vue-assessment/README.md

 ### Tasks

 Complete as many of the following tasks as you are able to within the alotted time.
-You will not _not_ assessed on the total number of tasks completed.
+You will _not_ be assessed on the total number of tasks completed.

 1. Open the reports hook found in `src/hooks/use-reports.hook.ts`
-2. Create an stateful instance of ReportState for sharing among our app
+2. Create a stateful instance of `ReportState` for sharing among our app
 3. Using the HTTP client of your choice (axios, fetch, etc...), create a getReports method to make a GET request to `/api/reports`
 4. Implement error handling for non-200 API responses
 5. Update the hook to return the state and method